Washiki/myElves/README.md

 - `<leader>f` : Full file auto indent

 - `Newcp`: takes a template file and copies it onto the file.
-In this instances, takes from a `template.cpp`
+In this instance, takes from a `template.cpp`

 - `Copy`: Copies the entire file to the wsl clipboard via `Clip.exe`.
-The alternative to this was rebuilding vim with the + register.
+	"The alternative to this was rebuilding vim with the + register."

 - `UpdateTags()` : Checks for the existence of a tags files, and if present, uses `universal-ctags`to update them.
-This is called whenever the file is saved : Can be slow, but we'll cross that bridge when we get there.
+This is called whenever the file is saved : Potentially slow for a big codebase, but we'll cross that bridge when we get there.